TheRotze/crop_planner/readme.md

 ### Item Prices
 All items have a **base price** which the game uses to calculate the sell price (when you ship items) and buy price (when you buy items from stores) of that item.
 Buy price is simply <code>Base Price * 2</code>.

-The calculation for minimum sell price of an item (without added Profession bonuses) is below.
+The calculation for sell price of an item (without added Profession bonuses) is below.
 The Quality of an item is used numerically as a multiplier: 0 for regular; 1 for silver; 2 for gold.
 <pre>
 (int) Sell Price = Base Price * (1 + (Quality * 0.25))
 </pre>